EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

-&nbsp; &nbsp; Lastly, our team performed a non linear regression to predict the cumultie number of tweets given the cumulative number of accounts.
-The graph demonstrate the exponential relationship between the cumulative number of accounts created adn the cuulative number of tweets.
+&nbsp; &nbsp; Lastly, our team performed a non linear regression to predict the cumulative number of tweets given the cumulative number of accounts.
+The graph demonstrate the exponential relationship between the cumulative number of accounts created and the cumulative number of tweets.

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/pairs%20account%20tweets.jpeg">